Bandai Namco Entertainment

-is a Japanese multinational video game publisher, and the video game branch of the wider Bandai Namco Holdings group.
+(BNEI) is a Japanese multinational video game publisher and the video game branch of the wider Bandai Namco Holdings group.
 Founded in 2006 as it is the successor to Namco's home and arcade video game business, as well as Bandai's former equivalent division.
 Development operations were spun off into a new company in 2012, Namco Bandai Studios, now called Bandai Namco Studios.

-Bandai Namco Entertainment owns several multi-million video game franchises, including Pac-Man, Tekken, Soulcalibur, Tales, Ace Combat, Taiko no Tatsujin, The Idolmaster, Ridge Racer and Dark Souls.
-Pac-Man himself serves as the official mascot of the company.
-The company also owns the licenses to several Japanese media franchises, such as Shonen Jump, Gundam, Kamen Rider, Super Sentai, Sword Art Online, and the Ultra Series.
+Bandai Namco Entertainment owns several multi-million video game franchises, including Pac-Man, Tekken, Soulcalibur, Tales, Ace Combat, Digimon,Taiko no Tatsujin, The Idolmaster, Ridge Racer, Dark Souls, Gundam, .hack, and Little Nightmares.
+Pac-Man serves as the official mascot of the company.

+The company also owns the licenses to several Japanese media franchises, such as Weekly Shōnen Jump (Dragon Ball, One Piece, Naruto, Bleach, JoJo's Bizarre Adventure, My Hero Academia), Kamen Rider, Super Sentai, Sword Art Online, and the Ultra Series.

 History

 First logo as Namco Bandai Games (then Bandai Namco Games) was used until 2015.

-On 4 January 2006, Namco Hometek and Bandai Games, the North American consumer game divisions of the former companies, merged to form Namco Bandai Games America Inc., with them absorbing Namco's American subsidiaries which was housed within Namco Hometek's former premises and completing Namco and Bandai's merge in North America.
+On 4 January 2006, Namco Hometek and Bandai Games, the North American consumer game divisions of the former companies, merged to form Namco Bandai Games America Inc., with it absorbing Namco's American subsidiaries which was housed within Namco Hometek's former premises and completing Namco and Bandai's merge in North America.
 On 11 January, Bandai Namco Holdings Inc. announced that the Japanese video game divisions of Namco and Bandai would merge into Namco Bandai Games Inc. in March 2006.
 The merger would form together the home console game content, arcade game, and mobile content business under one roof.
-Both companies in a joint statement cited Japan's decreasing birth rates and advancements in technology as the reason for the merge, and to increase their relevance to newer audiences.
-Both companies worked independently under the newly formed Bandai Namco Holdings until 31 March 2006, when their video game operations were merged to form Namco Bandai Games.
+Both companies in a joint statement cited Japan's decreasing birth rates and advancements in technology as the reason for the merge, and to increase its relevance to newer audiences.
+Both companies worked independently under the newly formed Bandai Namco Holdings until 31 March 2006, when its video game operations were merged to form Namco Bandai Games.
 On 30 October, the European divisions of Namco and Bandai would merge as well, forming Namco Bandai Games Europe S.A.S.

-In November 2007, Namco Bandai Games announced the absorption of Banpresto (which had been purchased in 2006) and will take over Banpresto's video game software and amusement equipment businesses (which had been traded independently) and will fold it into Namco Bandai Games as they started taken over Banpresto's video game publishing activities which had begun one year later on 1 April 2008, whilst Banpresto's prize business including development and sales of prizes such as UFO catchers was taken over by a new company under the Banpresto name.
+In November 2007, Namco Bandai Games announced the absorption of Banpresto (which had been purchased in 2006) and will take over Banpresto's video game software and amusement equipment businesses (which had been traded independently) and will fold it into Namco Bandai Games as it started taken over Banpresto's video game publishing activities which had begun one year later on 1 April 2008, whilst Banpresto's prize business including development and sales of prizes such as UFO catchers was taken over by a new company under the Banpresto name.
 In August 2008, it was announced that Bandai Networks, Namco Bandai's mobile phone business, would also be merged into Namco Bandai Games on 1 April 2009 and folded.